 The New SAT is no different.
 The test measures one thing, and one thing only: how good you are at taking the SAT.
 That makes it easy to improve your score—you don’t have to memorize your entire Algebra II textbook, you just need to learn how the SAT works.

 Here are three simple SAT tips from our proven test-cracking methodology:

 Don't know the right answer?
 It happens.
 But if you know which choices are definitely wrong, you will significantly improve your chances of getting the question right.
 This is called process of elimination.
 Since you aren't penalized for wrong answers on the SAT, you should always guess, even if this means choosing an answer at random.

-Let's say there are 8 questions where you eliminate 1 choice and guess among the remaining 4 choices.
-Statistically, you will guess correctly 2 times and incorrectly 6 times.
-You are rewarded 2 points and penalized 1.5 points.
-You just earned .5 points from guessing.
-Congrats–you've improved your score!
+Here’s how it works: Each question has 4 possible answer choices.
+Eliminate even one possibility, and you have a 1:3 chance of guessing correctly.
+Let's say there are 9 questions where you eliminate 1 choice and guess among the remaining choices.
+Statistically, you will guess correctly 3 times and incorrectly 6 times.
+You just earned 3 points!

 You paid for that test booklet, personalize it.
 Scratch work is extremely important on the SAT.
-Don't be embarrassed about it—writing in your test booklet will help you keep your mind on what you're doing.
+Don't be embarrassed about it—writing in your test booklet will help you keep your mind focused.

 Want more test-taking tips?
 Check out our strategies for each section of the SAT: